Nanoparticle synthesis

 Applications for Nanoparticles

-In the biomedical field two classes of nano particle synthesis are having increased applications.
+In the biomedical field two classes of nanoparticle synthesis are having increased applications.
 Uses include in-vivo and vitro biological applications.
 The Nanoparticle used in these cases are Quantum dots and metal colloids.
 In recent years chemists have been moving away from traditional batch based processes towards flow chemistry.
 For both quantum dots and metal colloid formation, micro-fluidic synthesis has been shown to be superior to traditional batch methods.

 Benefits of flow Nanoparticle synthesis